Sephora Reveals Highly Anticipated Beauty Insider Birthday Gifts for 2023, Including Dior, Glow Recipe, ILIA, OUAI – and More!

 Sephora has been an industry-leading champion of diversity, inclusivity, and empowerment, guided by our longstanding company values.
 In 2019, Sephora announced a new tagline and manifesto, “We Belong to Something Beautiful,” to reinforce its dedication to fostering belonging amongst all clients and employees and to publicly strive for a more inclusive vision for retail in the Americas.
 Sephora continues to give back to our communities and advance inclusion in our industry through its social impact and equity programming, called the Sephora D&I Heart Journey.

 For more information, visit: https://www.sephora.com/about-us and @Sephora on social media.
-For media inquiries, please visit our Sephora Newsroom or email [email protected]ra.com.
+For media inquiries, please visit our Sephora Newsroom or email [email protected].

 Contacts